Comedy Central: 1991–2000

-From the late 1980s through the mid-1990s, much of the programming on Comedy Central and its predecessors consisted of comedy films, sitcom reruns, half-hour specials, and clip shows featuring comedians.
-Except for the cult favorite Mystery Science Theater 3000, the channel had a relatively small viewership.
+From the late 1980s through the mid-1990s, much of the programming on Comedy Central and its predecessors consisted of comedy films, sitcom reruns, half-hour comedy specials, and clip shows featuring top comedians.
+With the exception for the cult favorite Mystery Science Theater 3000, the channel had a relatively small viewership.
 A notable early success was Politically Incorrect with Bill Maher, which after showing promise on Comedy Central was quickly snapped up by ABC.
 Additionally, The Daily Show had got its start with original host Craig Kilborn, although it would take a few more years for the show to reach high popularity (and a shift toward a focus on political humor) with the introduction of Jon Stewart in 1999 (who was former co-host of Short Attention Span Theater from 1991).

 Dr. Katz, Professional Therapist was also a notable original program from this era, as well as the game show Win Ben Stein's Money.
 Successful non-original programming included Canadian comedy group The Kids in the Hall and British shows such as the British edition of Whose Line Is It Anyway? (the predecessor of the American version, featuring much of the same American cast as would later be seen in the U.S.) and the sitcom Absolutely Fabulous.
 Some later seasons of AbFab, as it was informally known, were partially financed by Comedy Central.
 Comedy Central also had the national rights to broadcast reruns of Seattle's Almost Live! between 1992 and 1993.

 The channel made a breakthrough when South Park premiered in 1997.
 Being one of the first major basic cable shows to carry the TV-MA rating for mature audiences, the show was considered too controversial to be picked up by any mainstream network; For example, Fox (known for The Simpsons) refused to pick up the series due to the over-the-top offensive content at the time.
 As word of mouth spread, the number of people who requested that Comedy Central should be added to their cable providers increased, and the channel became available in over 50% of American homes by 1998.